-The EV maker has faced some tough challenges recently, but what do investors need to know ahead of Tesla’s Q1 earnings report on Monday?
+The EV maker has faced some tough challenges recently, but what do investors need to know ahead of Tesla’s Q2 earnings report on Monday?

 When is Tesla’s earnings date?

-Tesla reports earnings for the first quarter of 2021 on Monday, 26th of April at 5:00 pm Eastern Time.
+Tesla reports earnings for the second quarter of 2021 on Monday, 26 July after the closing bell at 5:00 PM Eastern Time.

 How can I listen to Tesla’s earnings call?